gitcseme/Sightline_QA_Automation_POM/README.md

 7. Save the config and click on biuld now to run scripts

+	Note: How suites picked up by Jenkins to run?
+	We have to mention testng.xml path in POM file, from there Jenkin picks suits.

 8. We can monitor execution by clicking on 'Console Output' where we can see logs, for UI/browser refer point 10.

 9. Once execution completed we could see link to 'Test Results'.